-The earlier phases of the Narrow Lane development uncovered a charcoal rich pit (PRN 61631) which produced a radiocarbon date of 3319 ± 30 BP (Laboratory Code SUERC - 58848 (GU36816)), with a calibrated range of 1519 calBC at 95.4% probability, suggesting a date range within the Early to Middle Bronze (2500BC to 1000BC).
-This along with the discovery of similar pits in the adjacent school development, one of which produced an Early to Middle Neolithic (3800-3000BC) radiocarbon date, would suggest prehistoric domestic activity in the area.
+The earlier phases of the Narrow Lane development uncovered a charcoal rich pit (PRN 61631) which produced a radiocarbon date of 3319 ± 30 BP (Laboratory Code SUERC -58848 (GU36816)), with a calibrated range of 1519 calBC at 95.4% probability, suggesting a date range within the Early to Middle Bronze (2500BC to 1000BC).
+This along with the discovery of similar pits in the adjacent school development at Esgyryn, Llandudno Junction, one of which, pit [005] (PRN 60148), produced an Early to Middle Neolithic (3800-3000BC) radiocarbon date, would contribute to the suggestion of prehistoric domestic activity in the area (Parry and Owen 2015).
 The sub-circular pit [003] (PRN 61717) identified during Phase 3 provides further evidence of domestic prehistoric activity at Llandudno Junction.
-It is recommended that the soil sample taken from this pit is processed, analysed and referred for radiocarbon dating to add to the growing knowledge of prehistoric Llandudno Junction.
-This pit could prove to be a crucial link between the dates established from the other sites already unearthed and investigated by GAT and would contribute to the understanding of prehistoric activity of the hinterland of the Great Orme to the north and of the Conwy valley to the south.
+The evidence garnered from this pit alongside that of the pits identified in the school development to the immediate south east, would suggest transitory prehistoric activity, as the pits represent single burning events (Robertson 2016).
+The species identified suggests the fire fuel and kindling was sourced from the local area using wood from the dominant species of hazel, oak, willow and poplar.
+Together this information offers a glimpse of the activity that took place in this part of Llandudno Junction and the tree species that were present in the earlier Neolithic (3800 -3000 BC).